Milo Yiannopoulos: Women and feminism

 Yiannopoulos is a frequent critic of feminism and "dumpy lesbians".
 He has frequently written articles that have been criticised as misogynistic.
 In a Breitbart article titled "Birth Control Makes Women Unattractive and Crazy", he asserts that the combined oral contraceptive pill causes women to become hysterical, sexually promiscuous and obese.
 He declared his birthday "World Patriarchy Day".
 In 2016, Yiannopoulos published a Breitbart article entitled "Would You Rather Your Child Had Feminism Or Cancer?"

-He describes feminists as "easy to wind up", is critical of the idea of a gender pay gap and claims that feminism has become "a mean, vindictive, sociopathic, man-hating movement."
+He describes feminists as "easy to wind up", is critical of the idea of a gender pay gap and claims that feminism has become "a mean, vindictive, sociopathic, man-hating movement".
 Yiannopoulos favours banning women from military combat units.

 In January 2018, Yiannopoulos reported a fictitious news story, written by a spoof news site, as being true.
 The article claimed that an English High Court had ruled that the National Health Service was legally obliged to offer cervical smear tests to men.
-Unaware that the story was satire, Yiannopoulos argued that the story exemplified the thinking of those living in "feminist clown world".
+Unaware the story was satirical in nature, Yiannopoulos argued that the story exemplified the thinking of those living in "feminist clown world".
 Before reading out the article verbatim, Yiannopoulos insisted that he had researched the story and promised that "this is real, I haven't just made this up".

-LGBT rights
+Homosexuality

-In 2011, Yiannopoulos described being gay as "a lifestyle choice guaranteed to bring [gay people] pain and unhappiness."
 In October 2017, he married his husband in Hawaii.
 That same month, he came out against the Australian Marriage Law Postal Survey, arguing it would violate religious freedom.

 In 2017, Yiannopoulos reiterated his belief that homosexuality is a sin and denounced those (including clergy) who sought to change Church dogma on the issue.
-"You don't see me disputing the Church's teachings on homosexuality...I wouldn't dream of demanding that the Church throw away her hard truths just to lie to me in hopes I’ll feel better about myself," he said.
-In August 2019, Yiannopoulos was grand marshal for a straight pride parade in Boston, organized by a group called Super Happy Fun America.
+"You don't see me disputing the Church's teachings on homosexuality ...
+I wouldn't dream of demanding that the Church throw away her hard truths just to lie to me in hopes I'll feel better about myself", he said.
+In August 2019, Yiannopoulos was grand marshal for a straight pride parade in Boston, organised by a group called Super Happy Fun America.
 The parade was ostensibly to celebrate heterosexuality.

-In March 2021, despite having told Super Happy Fun America organizers in a conference call that "there are no ex-gays," Yiannopoulos declared to the LifeSiteNews website that he was an ex-gay and would begin advocating on behalf of improving the public image of gay conversion therapy.
+In March 2021, Yiannopoulos declared to the LifeSiteNews website that he was an ex-gay and would begin advocating on behalf of improving the public image of gay conversion therapy.
 In June 2021, Yiannopoulos announced that he was fundraising for a gay conversion therapy centre in Florida.

 Debt

-In December 2018, his former Australian tour promoters, Australian Events Management, showed that Yiannopoulos had accrued more than $2 million in unpaid debt: $1.6 million to his own company, $400,000 to the Mercer Family Foundation, $153,215 to his former lawyers, $76,574 to former collaborator and Breitbart writer Allum Bokhari, and $20,000 to the luxury brand Cartier.
+In December 2018, his former Australian tour promoters, Australian Events Management, reported that Yiannopoulos had accrued more than $2 million in unpaid debt: $1.6 million to his own company, $400,000 to the Mercer Family Foundation, $153,215 to his former lawyers, $76,574 to former collaborator and Breitbart writer Allum Bokhari, and $20,000 to the luxury brand Cartier.